dbrowning2/grapheneos/root.md

 ##  Download OTA GrapheneOS and extract init_boot.img

-This will automatically download the correct OTA, extract init_boot.img, and upload it to `/sdcard/Downloads` so you can patch it with Magisk.
+This will automatically download the correct OTA, extract `init_boot.img`, and upload it to `/sdcard/Downloads` so you can patch it with Magisk.

 https://github.com/dbrowning2/grapheneos/blob/main/scripts/ota_boot_image.sh

-## pixincreate/Magisk steps
+## Magisk steps to get initial root

-Make sure you are running the pixincreate/Magisk version of Magisk.

   - In Magisk click on the `Install` button to the right of `Magisk`.
   - Choose `Select and Patch a File`.